 This report is designed to be read as a stand-alone document.
 The report has been prepared in accordance with the provisions of the Law on Financial Reporting of Enterprises of the Republic of Lithuania and the Remuneration Policy approved by the company's shareholders' meeting on 30 April 2020.

 Introduction

-Invalda INVL is an asset management group whose companies more than 260 thousand clients have entrusted over 1.6 billion euros of assets.
+Invalda INVL is an investment management and life insurance group whose companies more than 300 thousand clients have entrusted over 1.9 billion euros of assets.